 Piloting from Space

 EOC supports the Polarstern in the Antarctic

 The German research icebreaker ‘Polarstern’ is currently in the Antarctic.
 Expedition PS 96 is on a route through areas with huge layers of sea ice that could make trouble even for an icebreaker like the Polarstern.
-EOC is assisting the Polarstern to find a way through the ice by providing information from radar images.
-The necessary data are being acquired at DLR’s German Antarctic Receiving Station GARS O’Higgins, processed in near-real-time, and then delivered to users.
+EOC is assisting the Polarstern to find a way through the ice by providing information products derived from radar data.
+This data is being received at DLR’s German Antarctic Receiving Station GARS O’Higgins, processed in near-real-time (NRT), and then delivered to users.